 While there are a number of data backup software options, and disk cloning software that can make the process of data recovery relatively simple and easy to do, if you don't have anything like this in place then in the event of a hard drive crash or corrupted drive you will need dedicated data recovery tools to help restore your missing files and folders.

 Losing this data can end up costing you significant amounts of money, and risks discrediting your business in the eyes of customers or clients.
 It may also expose you to legal liabilities if personal data is lost or stolen.

 It pays, then, to have a robust data security plan for your organization.
 Data recovery software should be an integral component of this plan.

-Fortunately, there are several high-quality data recovery packages available to businesses in 2020.
+Fortunately, there are several high-quality data recovery packages available to businesses.
 In the event of partial or complete data loss, these software packages enable you to recover as much data as possible and limit the negative impacts.
 Even if you use a data backup service, you should still have a data recovery plan in case the worst happens.

 This buying guide takes you through the best data recovery software, both free and paid.
 After reading it, you’ll know everything necessary before investing in a file recovery solution.

 Read on, or jump to: